-Senegal has successfully implemented over five rounds of effective (more than 75% coverage) MDA and will conduct a schistosomiasis/soil-transmitted helminthiasis (SCH/STH) impact assessment in eight districts in 2022.
-Data from this survey will enable Senegal to consider a more focal sub-district MDA.
+Following the successful implementation of over five rounds of effective (>75% coverage) MDA, Senegal conducted a schistosomiasis/soil-transmitted helminthiasis (SCH/STH) impact assessment in eight districts in 2022.
+Another 4 districts have been approved to conduct more impact assessments in 2023.
+Data from these surveys will enable Senegal to consider a more focal sub-district MDA in 2023.

 (i.e. have passed stop MDA survey, TAS1 (First Transmission Assessment Survey))*